NORMAN ELTON DAVENPORT, 86, died Aug. 13, 2001,

 MOTHER: LOTTIE STEWART DAVENPORT, 78, died in March of

-1973 following a lengthy illness.
-Interment was in Old
+1973 following a lengthy illness, with interment in Old

 Gordon Cemetery in Gordon, TX.